AlexeySachkov/dnd-action-cards/README.md

   for all non-magical weapons available in [SRD][srd] and custom magic weapons.
 - [armor deck](decks/armor-deck.txt) which is capable of generating cards for all non-magical armor available in [SRD][srd].
+- [spells deck](decks/spells-deck.txt) which is capable of generating cards for spells.
+Note: only limited amount of spells is available.

-Both decks use a character data as an input and tailor generated cards to that character.
+Weapons and armor decks use a character data as an input and tailor generated cards to that character.
 This includes automaticaly calculating all attack and damage bonuses, automatically calculating armor class and filtering cards to only generate cards for those items, which are present in a character's inventory.

 See example of a ["character sheet"](data/Orianna.csv) and of a [character inventory](data/Orianna-inventory.csv).